PardeepSB/GPSmapBikeSecuirity/README.md

 The GPS Coordinates are displayed on a locally hosted webserver.<br />
 This System consists of a mechanical, software, and firmware component.<br />
 The 3D printed enclosure is a compact and light component that may be attached at the water bottle holder or rear saddle.<br />

 ![Bike Enclosure](images/Enclosure.PNG)
 <p align="center">
 	<img src="images/EnclosureMated.PNG" width="300" height="200">
 	<img src="images/MatingPart.PNG" width="300" height="200">
 </p>
-There is also a motor lock which makes use of a SG90 Servo Motor to create a 2 step locking mechanism, locking the enclosure to the mating part.
-(Can see in Demo below)

 ## Demo